The Professional Negligence Law Review: Mexico

 Civil liability may be entirely regulated by the contract between the parties, except for liability for damage caused by gross negligence.
 The parties may stipulate in the contract a set penalty (in the form of compensation) whenever certain contractual obligations are not met as set out in the contract and are, therefore, breached.49 Therefore, Mexican law permits limitation of liability clauses.
 These clauses are normally valid, unless bad intent is found, which could render the clause null and void.

-The Federal Civil Code stipulates that, in the presence of conventional penalties, the non-breaching party cannot seek other compensation for damage and losses, but can only obtain the compensation specified in the agreed clause.50
+The Federal Civil Code stipulates that the application of conventional penalties precludes the non-breaching party from seeking other compensation for damage and losses, therefore the non-breaching party can only obtain the compensation specified in the agreed clause.50

 Reparation for moral damage is also available for the victim.
-Moral damage is understood as the detrimental impact suffered by a person in her or his feelings, affections, appearance, honour, reputation, private life, physical integrity and physical aspect, or in the opinion that others have of him or her.
+Moral damage is understood as the detrimental impact suffered by a person upon his or her feelings, affections, appearance, honour, reputation, private life, physical integrity and physical aspect, or upon the opinion that others have of him or her.
 When an unlawful act causes moral damage, the offender has the obligation to repair it by means of monetary compensation.
 This is independent of any other compensation that may arise as a result of material damage.51

 Under a binding judicial precedent, issued on April 2017 by the First Chamber of the Mexican Supreme Court, limiting liability by fixing a monetary cap implies unfair compensation of damage.
 Thus, judges should quantify damages fairly, on a case-by-case basis.52